Listing and links to all Canadian Parks & Recreation Associations.CPRA

 1 Concorde Gate, Suite 302 Toronto, ON M3C 3N6

-Parks and Recreation Ontario is a non-profit association that advances the health, social and environmental benefits of quality recreation and parks through evidence-based practices, resources and collaborative partnerships.
+Parks and Recreation Ontario is a non-profit association that advances the health also social and environmental benefits of quality recreation and parks through evidence-based practices, resources and collaborative partnerships.

 70 Melissa St. Fredericton, NB E3A 6W1

-We are a not for profit organization dedicated to advancing the recreation and parks field by broadening the knowledge and experience base of our members and by advocating for the value and benefit of leisure and recreation opportunities for all people.
-Founded in 1974, and incorporated in 1987, our goal has remained constant; to positively impact the health and well being of New Brunswickers through promotion of the field of recreation.
+We are a non profit organization dedicated to advancing New Brunswick recreation and parks.
+By broadening the knowledge and experience base of our members and also by advocating for the value and benefit of leisure and recreation opportunities for all people.
+Founded in 1974, and incorporated in 1987, our goal has remained constant.
+To positively impact the health and well being of New Brunswickers through promotion of the field of recreation.

 Box 320, Suite 110, 174 Wilson Street Victoria, BC V9A 7N7

-The purpose of the Recreation Facilities Association of British Columbia (RFABC) is to promote general interest, education, safe operating standards, professionalism and support among recreation facility operators, Commission and Board members in the successful operations of arenas, auditoriums, community centers, swimming pools, stadiums, parks and other recreation facilities.
+The purpose of the Recreation Facilities Association of British Columbia (RFABC) is to promote general interest, education also safe operating standards.
+Professionalism and support among recreation facility operators, Commission and Board members in the successful operations of arenas, auditoriums, community centers, swimming pools, stadiums, parks and other recreation facilities.